Industry Topics for Diesel Fuel and Motor Vehicle Fuel Tax

 Reporting Suspected Fuel Tax Evasion

-We have an investigations team who identify tax evasion and new fraud schemes, and investigate and assist in the prosecution of crimes.
+We have an investigations team who identifies tax evasion and new fraud schemes, and investigates and assists in the prosecution of crimes.

-Visit our Report Suspected Tax Fraud Activity webpage for more information and examples of fuel tax evasion.
+Visit our Report Suspected Violations webpage for more information and examples of fuel tax evasion.

 You can report a Tax Evasion Complaint online, by mail or by calling 1-888-334-3300.